 Most American option pricing models use a lattice or partial differential equation (PDE) approach.
 While these methods are very flexible, they can be relatively slow for applications that require high throughput for large portfolios.

-Like all SciComp ready-to-use solutions the High Speed American Option Pricing Model can be enhanced or modified to meet particular modeling needs and is available as C/C++ source code, a Windows/Linux executable, or an Excel spreadsheet and add-in.
+Like all SciComp ready-to-use solutions, the High Speed American Option Pricing Model can be enhanced or modified to meet particular modeling needs and is available as an Excel spreadsheet and add-in or a Windows/UNIX executable.
+A C++ source code option is also available.